reithbot/toyrobot-php/README.md

 ### Infrastructure
 Infrastructure contains the concrete persistence classes.
 The robot is simply stored on disk between runs.
 We simplify the data to serialize through sleep (serialize) and wakeup methods (unserialize) on the `Robot`.

+## Builds
+This repo is build by [Travis](https://travis-ci.org/reithbot/toyrobot-php) in three ways:

+1. Against php7.1
+2. Against php7.2
+3. Against php7.2 but with the minimum versions of libraries

+Travis produces the code coverage report which is then sent over to [Scrutinizer CI](https://scrutinizer-ci.com/g/reithbot/toyrobot-php/).
+The Scrutinizer job will have already started but it will wait to receive the code coverage report.
+Scrutinizer then conducts the analysis and produces the reports and suggested fixes.